wavebreaker-lucas/esg_gp_be/README-DATA.md

 ## Data Validation

-All submissions are validated against their schema at submission time.
-This ensures data integrity and consistency.
+All submissions are validated against their associated schema at submission time, ensuring data integrity and consistency.

 ## Performance Considerations